ruapotato/VirtWorkForce/README.md

    pip install flask flask-socketio ollama pyyaml
    ```
 3. Ensure Ollama is installed and running on your system
+4. Download jsPlumb from [jsDelivr](https://www.jsdelivr.com/package/npm/jsplumb) and place it in the `static/package/dist/js/` directory
-4. Run the Flask application:
+5. Run the Flask application:
    ```
    python app.py
    ```
-5. Open a web browser and navigate to `http://localhost:5000`
+6. Open a web browser and navigate to `http://localhost:5000`

 ## Usage
 1. Use the toolbar buttons to add different types of nodes to the canvas